Can Pharmaceutical Testing Instruments Support Audit Trails? Here’s How

 • Standard data export: provide formats (e.g., PDF/CSV) for audit and archiving

-HUANGHAI’s compliance upgrades
+HUANGHAI’s data integrity upgrades

 • Interface localization: English/Chinese UI; configurable multi-user roles